Analysing experiences of mysticism.

 3.2Â Â But was it the real deal?

 The mystically inspired nature poetry of intuitive geniuses such as William Wordsworth, that I had read, certainly made a lot more sense to me from that point!
 But, on my part, disappointingly there was no ‘guarantee’ to me that I was actually âconnectingâ with God during the experiences.
 As immense as they seemed, I must add.
-At the time, they just didn’t convince ‘the auditor‘ in me.
+At the time, they just didn’t quite convince ‘the auditor‘ in me.
 Hmmm?

 Mind you, these experiences ARE obviously special enough to support many peoples’ religious beliefs.
 And that particularly applies to followers of the pantheist religions.
 Again, have a look at the article, “So, what is God?” in this subsection of the website.